jmuozan/AI_3D_Models_Grasshopper/README.md

 Also, ```Test_File_AI_Tools.gh``` is a perfect example of how to set up the scripts and has a simple application of how the tool can be used.

+Some ideas I've been having for future versions of the plug-in.
+If you want to add a specific tool for your workflow please tell me and I can add it to the list.

+- [ ] Iteration process
+- [ ] Change prompt generation from vision tool
+- [ ] Piece modification????